American Crime Story: Critical response

 The first season of American Crime Story has received critical acclaim.
 The review aggregator Rotten Tomatoes gave the season an approval rating of 97%, based on 94 reviews, with an average rating of 8.8/10.
 The site's critical consensus reads, "American Crime Story: The People v.
 O.J.
 Simpson brings top-shelf writing, directing, and acting to bear on a still-topical story while shedding further light on the facts – and provoking passionate responses along the way" On Metacritic, the season has a score of 90 out of 100, based on 45 critics, indicating "universal acclaim".

 The second season of American Crime Story received positive reviews.
 The review aggregator Rotten Tomatoes gave the season an approval rating of 88%, based on 98 reviews, with an average rating of 7.2/10.
 The site's critical consensus reads, "The Assassination of Versace starts with a bang and unfurls slowly, moving backward through an intricate (and occasionally convoluted) murder mystery anchored by a career-defining performance from Darren Criss."
-On Metacritic, the season has a score of 74 out of 100, based on 35 critics, indicating "Generally favorable reviews".
+On Metacritic, the season has a score of 74 out of 100, based on 35 critics, indicating "generally favorable reviews".

-The third season of American Crime Story received positive reviews.
+The third season of American Crime Story received mixed reviews.
 The review aggregator Rotten Tomatoes gave the season an approval rating of 69%, based on 74 reviews.
 The site's critical consensus reads, "Impeachment can't seem to decide whether it's unearthing the humanity of a presidential scandal or indulging the mythology of its media circus, but Beanie Feldstein and Sarah Paulson's performances ring true in the midst of all the noise."
-On Metacritic, the season has a score of 61 out of 100, based on 34 critics, indicating "Generally favorable reviews".
+On Metacritic, the season has a score of 61 out of 100, based on 34 critics, indicating "generally favorable reviews".

 Ratings

 Accolades

 Impeachment: American Crime Story was recognized with the ReFrame Stamp.
+The stamp is awarded by the gender equity coalition ReFrame and industry database IMDbPro for film and television projects that are proven to have gender-balanced hiring, with stamps being awarded to projects that hire female-identifying people, especially women of color, in four out of eight key roles for their production.